thiago-negri/gql-prime/README.md

 Data-layer services are defined in `./src/data` and present a higher-level of abstraction when handling database tables.

+You can create a new migration using `knex migrate:make <NAME> -x ts`.

 ## Dependency Injection (Awilix)

 Classes from `./src/data` and `./src/services` are automatically made available in the Awilix container.